NWRichmond/demo-prometheus-loki-shared-labels/README.md

-# Labels Cross Reference for Prometheus & Loki
+# Prometheus & Loki with shared labels

 This project creates Prometheus and Loki instances that share some common labels.